 Toads are insectivores and will typically only eat live prey, so there isn’t a commercial toad food option available.
-You can feed crickets, wax worms, earthworms, mealworms, and other similar insects.
+You can feed them crickets, wax worms, earthworms, mealworms, and other similar insects.
 Toads should be fed insects that are dusted with a calcium and amphibian vitamin supplement or that have been gut-loaded.
-Gut-loaded insects are insects that have been fed a specific diet that makes the more nutritionally complete for the toad.
+Gut-loaded insects have been fed a specific diet that makes them more nutritionally complete for the toad.

 How Do I Take Care of My Toad?

-Juvenile toads should be fed every day, but adult toads usually only need to be fed every other day, sometimes only needing to be fed every other day.
+Juvenile toads should be fed every day, but adult toads usually only need to be fed every other day.
 Most toads won’t eat if they aren’t hungry.

 Your toad may get comfortable with routine handling, but it isn’t usually their preference.
 They prefer to be on their substrate or in the water so they can feel safe and secure and have the opportunity to hunt.

-Toads do not require bathing and, if provided a hygienic environment, will usually stay pretty clean.
+Toads do not require bathing and if provided a hygienic environment, will usually stay quite clean.

-Brumation is a semi-hibernation state that toads in nature will enter that causes a decrease in metabolism, requiring little to no food to survive.
+Brumation is a semi-hibernation state that toads in nature enter that causes a decrease in metabolism, which means they require little to no food to survive.
 They will usually hide underground or deep beneath leaves during brumation.
-Captive toads don’t have to have a brumation period but may be healthiest if one is provided.
+Captive toads don’t have to have a brumation period but may be healthier if one is provided.
 A consistently cool environment is needed for brumation, but you’ll need to keep a close eye on temperature and moisture levels during brumation.

 How Do I Know If My Toad Is Sick?

-While lethargy and inappetence are both technically symptoms, they can be indicative of a few issues.
-These issues are most commonly caused by environmental stressors.
-This can be inappropriate heat or lighting, overcrowding, or water quality problems.
-Ensure your toad’s environment is appropriate and move forward with treatment from there.
+While lethargy and inappetence are both technically clinical signs, they can be indicative of a few issues.
+These are most commonly caused by environmental stressors, which can include inappropriate heat or lighting, overcrowding, or water quality problems.
+Ensure that your toad’s environment is appropriate, and move forward with treatment from there.

 Weight loss can be caused by underfeeding or malnutrition caused by no dietary variety or no supplementation.
-It is possible for toads to have internal problems, like tumors, so if improving your toad’s diet doesn’t seem to help it feel better, you will need to have a vet evaluate it.
+It is possible for toads to have internal problems like tumors, so if improving your toad’s diet doesn’t seem to help them feel better, you will need to have a vet evaluate them.

 Bloating in toads is most commonly caused by eating a large meal or poor digestion, which will almost always resolve on its own.
-If the bloating is caused by something more serious, like intestinal parasites or infections.
-If you’re unsure why your toad appears bloated, having a vet evaluate it is going to be your safest option.
+That said, it’s possible for the bloating to be caused by something more serious, like intestinal parasites or infections.
+If you’re unsure why your toad appears bloated, having a vet evaluate them is going to be your safest option.

-If you notice white, fuzzy patches on your toad’s skin, it’s likely that it has developed a fungal infection.
-If you notice red splotches on your toad’s skin, this can be caused by serious internal infections.
-If you notice skin changes in your toad, a vet should see it to verify the diagnosis and provide medical treatment.
+If you notice white, fuzzy patches on your toad’s skin, it’s likely that they have developed a fungal infection.
+If you notice red splotches on their skin, this can be caused by serious internal infections.
+If you notice any skin changes in your toad, a vet should see them to verify the diagnosis and provide medical treatment.

-Toads are interesting pets and are quite hardy, making them a good option for new pet owners or people new to caring for amphibians.
-However, they aren’t a good pet pick for anyone who is looking for a pet that will enjoy being handled and spending time with them.
-As hardy as they are, toads do have specific needs, so you’ll need to be ready to meet those needs if you bring a toad home.
-Toads are a long-term commitment as well, since they can live to exceed 10 years, so be prepared to care for your toad for years to come.
+Toads are interesting pets and are quite hardy, making them good options for new pet owners or people new to caring for amphibians.
+However, they aren’t a good pick for anyone who is looking for a pet that will enjoy being handled and spending time with them.
+As hardy as they are, toads do have specific needs, so you’ll need to be ready to meet those needs if you bring home a toad.
+Toads are a long-term commitment because they can live to exceed 10 years, so be prepared to care for your toad for a long time.